- Student Services

 - Undergraduate Events

 Selected applicants will travel to CERN in fall 2022 to gain valuable first-hand experience by working on current projects with world-renowned physicists at the forefront of research in their field.
 Participants will join an active research group and engage in ongoing work involving a wide variety of high-energy topics including Higgs boson analysis, supersymmetry searches, trigger studies, detector development and upgrades, and much more!

 An application is required to be considered for this opportunity.
 Applicants must be an undergraduate student studying at a US institution and must be a U.S. citizen or from the Ukraine or other current area of conflict.
 Students should minimally be of sophomore standing.
 Applications from women, persons of color, veterans, and persons with disabilities are strongly encouraged.
 Being a physics major is not required, but applicants should have a career interest in physics.
 Students interested in applying will be required to submit one letter of recommendation along with their application.
 No academic credit is granted as part of this program.
-If a student participates during the regular academic year (September - April) they should consult with their home institution regarding any impacts to academic progress and enrollment.
+If a student participates during the regular academic year (September - April) they should consult with their home institution regarding any impacts on academic progress and enrollment.

 University of Michigan students are eligible to apply for this program.

 This one-semester program is funded by the United States State Department through the US Mission in Geneva, Switzerland.
-Participating students will receive a stipend of $5,000 and a per diem of $6,000 to be used towards their airfare and living expenses while in Switzerland.
+Participating students will receive a stipend of $5,000 and a per diem of $6,000 to be used towards their living expenses while in Switzerland.
 Round trip travel from the US is also covered.
 There are no program fees.